 A typical service flow in a professional video production network may look as follows:

-High quality video data is streamed wirelessly from one or several cameras to the base station of the professional video production network, where it can be recorded or edited.
+High quality video data is streamed wirelessly from one or several cameras to the professional video production network, where it can be recorded or edited.

-Control data to allow the remote operation of the cameras (e.g. focus control) is sent from the base station to the wireless cameras and vice versa.
+Control data to allow the remote operation of the cameras (e.g. focus control) is sent from the professional video production network to the wireless cameras and vice versa.

 5.X.4.4 Post-conditions